trink2003/room-mate-finance-go-service/README.md

-# A project that I write in Go
+# A project that I have written in Go

 ```shell
 go list -m all